 While many of their former structures may be a little worse for wear (OK, a lot worse) these days, their bones remind us of the gifts they gave us, and of the mortality of our present societal structure.
-Gloomy thoughts aside, this city is a history lover’s paradise, as the guide below will reveal…
+Gloomy thoughts aside, this city is a history lover’s paradise, as the guide below will reveal.

-By far, the biggest attraction that draws travelers to the capital city of Greece is the Acropolis of Athens, which is home to the heaviest concentration of Greek ruins found anywhere throughout the expanse of this ancient civilization.
+By far, the biggest attraction that draws travellers to the capital city of Greece is the Acropolis of Athens, which is home to the heaviest concentration of Greek ruins found anywhere throughout the expanse of this ancient civilization.

-While this high point served as a defensive point for the rest of the city as part back as 2,500 years in the past, this seven acre plateau also housed some of Athens most significant holy places, which included the likes of the Parthenon, the Temple of Hephaestus, Erechtheion, and the Temple of Athena Nike.
+While this high point served as a defensive point for the rest of the city as part back as 2,500 years in the past, this seven-acre plateau also housed some of Athens most significant holy places, which included the likes of the Parthenon, the Temple of Hephaestus, Erechtheion, and the Temple of Athena Nike.

-These weathered ruins have been been the recipient of funding in recent years to shore up their stability, as the grandiose columns, finely carved sculptures and intricate reliefs have quickly become a matter of Greek national pride.
+These weathered ruins have been the recipient of funding in recent years to shore up their stability, as the grandiose columns, finely carved sculptures and intricate reliefs have quickly become a matter of Greek national pride.

-While many of the aforementioned ruins are impressive by themselves, the vast majority of the artifacts contained within have been moved, as exposure to the elements and potential thievery have led to their institutionalization in places like the National Archaeological Museum.
+While many of the aforementioned ruins are impressive by themselves, the vast majority of the artefacts contained within have been moved, as exposure to the elements and potential thievery have led to their institutionalization in places like the National Archaeological Museum.

-Here, Greek national treasures dating from the time before written history straight up to recent centuries are securely displayed here in an expansive collection that will dazzle those that are into the implements that our ancestors used to carry on with their daily lives centuries or milennia ago.
+Here, Greek national treasures dating from the time before written history straight up to recent centuries are securely displayed here in an expansive collection that will dazzle those that are into the implements that our ancestors used to carry on with their daily lives centuries or millennia ago.

 While many of the best antiquities have been acquired by government institutions like the British Museum or the previously mentioned Greek equivalent, private collectors have also gathered together impressive collections of the remains of Greece’s past.

-The best of these can be found at the Museum of Cycladic Art, where sculptures and other art forms from this obscure Aegean civilization (which rose and then died out between 5,300 to 4,000 years ago) can be found alongside a variety of ancient Greek and Cypriot artifacts.
+The best of these can be found at the Museum of Cycladic Art, where sculptures and other art forms from this obscure Aegean civilization (which rose and then died out between 5,300 to 4,000 years ago) can be found alongside a variety of ancient Greek and Cypriot artefacts.